Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: System Model

-Contrasting traditional modeling, we make (some) actions and even potential actions of the adversary explicit by means of \emph{message schedules}.
-Intuitively, a message schedule $\sigma$ tells at what time $\sigma(p,q,t)$ a process $q$ \emph{would} receive a message from process $p$ if such a message was sent to it at time $t$.
-A simple example of a message schedule is $\sigma(p,q,t)=t+\delta_{pq}$, as used in \cite{BM14:JACM}, where $\delta_{pq}$ is an a priori known bound on the end-to-end delay of the messages from $p$ to $q$.
-General message schedules extend this to message delay bounds that can vary with time, e.g., caused by network bandwidth fluctuations or outages.
-Note carefully, however, that message schedules are not intended to model variations caused by the protocol execution itself, like message sizes, receiver queueing effects or network congestion.
+Contrasting traditional modeling, we specify the end-to-end delays of messages (potentially) sent in a run explicit by means of \emph{message delay maps}.
+Intuitively, a message delay map $\sigma$ tells at what time $\sigma(p,q,t)$ a process $q$ does or \emph{would} process a message received from process $p$ \emph{if} such a message was sent to it at time $t$.
+Note that $\sigma$ is similar to the edge latency function of a time-varying graph as introduced in \cite{CFQS12:TVG}.
+A simple example is $\sigma(p,q,t)=t+\delta_{pq}$, as used in the time-bounded asynchronous model employed in \cite{BM14:JACM}, where $\delta_{pq}$ is an a priori known bound on the end-to-end delay of the messages from $p$ to $q$.
+General message delay maps like the one illustrated in \cref{fig:delmap} extend this to message delay bounds that can vary with time, e.g., caused by network bandwidth fluctuations or outages, as well as by variations caused by the protocol execution itself, due to faulty processes, message sizes, receiver queueing effects, network congestion etc.

+It is important to note that $\sigma(p,q,t)$ must hold also if the sender $p$ is byzantine faulty: if $p$ sends a (possibly erroneous) message to $q$, its end-to-end delay in the run must be $\sigma(p,q,t)$.
+Only a byzantine faulty receiver process $q$ is allowed to violate $\sigma(p,q,t)$, as it may pretend to have received and processed the corresponding message at an arbitrary time.